niplav/site/turning.md

 * Is there a more efficient algorithm to compute the turning?
 	* Can it at least be made exponential?
 	* Can we exploit the fact that we're always computing the graph-edit distance to a path-graph?
-* As we add more options to our inconsistent preferences, do they become more likely to turn uninuely?
+* As we add more options to our inconsistent preferences, do they become more likely to turn uniquely?
 	* That is: Does it hold that `$\frac{|\mathcal{U}_n|}{|\mathcal{G}_n|}<\frac{|\mathcal{U}_{n+1}|}{|\mathcal{G}_{n+1}|}$`?
 	* It should be possible to check this for small cases.